-Businesses across the country have had to close their doors or move people to home working where this is possible.
+Businesses across the country have had to find new ways to work and encourage more people to work from home, where possible.

 Working from home may be new to many of us, and comes with its own set of pros and cons.
-Our homes have suddenly become our offices and we will have to make some adjustments to get used to this new way of working.
+For some of us our homes have suddenly become our offices, and we will have to make some adjustments to get used to this new way of working.